Daniel-Rud/fgwqsr/README.md

   in model formula (cat vars do not need to be named with i. in column names).

+- `family` - can be one of ‘binomial’, ‘gaussian’ or ‘poisson’ for binary, continuous, and count outcomes respectivley.

 - `quantiles` - number of quantiles to quantize the exposure variables in the mixture portion of the model.